HomeLearnProvince GuidesHow to Execute a Will in Ontario

 Can a family member witness my Ontario will?

 Yes — provided they are not a beneficiary or the spouse of a beneficiary.
 An adult child who receives nothing in the will can legally witness it.
-However, to be safe, choose witnesses who have no connection to your estate at all.

 The affidavit of execution (Form 74.8)